ldusoswa/reviews/notes/Simucube - Review Notes.md

 - Minor USB detection issue needs addressing
 - LED customization could be simpler
 - Overall very positive on product direction and company approach

+---

+## Hands-On Review Notes - SC3 Pro & Savu Wheel

+### Quick Release - Physical Experience

+**What Was Received:**
+- **Only one QR included** (didn't receive second QR)
+- May be standard, but worth noting for review

+**Build Quality Issues:**
+- **Paint scuffs on QR handle**
+- Likely fault in anodization or deburring of sharp edge
+- Quality control issue on review unit

+**QR Performance:**
+- **Much better than V1** - no awkward pin
+- **Rock solid connection** - no play, very secure
+- **Still a bit sticky to release** - doesn't release as smoothly as:
+  - Asetek quick releases
+  - NRG style quick releases
+- **Effective but a bit stiff**
+- **Easier to use for GT and Formula wheels** (than other wheel types)

+### Savu Steering Wheel - Detailed Impressions

+**Visual Appeal:**
+- **Looks nicer in real life than in photos**
+- Photos don't do it justice
+- Better presence and finish in person

+**Grips:**
+- **Sensational grips**
+- **Similar quality to Bavarian Sim Tech** (high praise)
+- Comfortable and premium feel

+**Clutch Functionality:**
+- **Bite point easy to adjust in software**
+- Software control works well
+- User-friendly adjustment process

+**LED Issues:**
+- **Wheel LEDs in Savu not behaving as expected**
+- **LED issues in early firmware**
+- Likely to be resolved in updates
+- Worth noting for early adopters

+### Software Experience - Tuner 3

+**Startup Issues:**
+- **Doesn't detect attached devices on startup** (confirmed issue)
+- "Start devices" greyed out in app tray
+- Must unplug/replug Link Box USB to detect
+- Consistent problem, not isolated incident

+**Software Updates:**
+- **Nice and easy** - smooth update process
+- User-friendly update experience

+**Color Picker Performance:**
+- **Color picker is slow**
+- **Creating a color layout takes too long**
+- Shouldn't be this time-consuming
+- Needs optimization for better UX

+**Overall Software Feel:**
+- **Nice and smooth** when working
+- Good UI/UX when devices are detected
+- Detection issue is main problem

+### USB Passthrough - Critical Concern

+**The Problem:**
+- **No USB passthrough is "a bit crazy in this era"**
+- Industry standard feature missing
+- Forces wheel manufacturers to use Simucube protocol specifically
+- **Simucube seems to have turned its back on USB completely**

+**The Irony:**
+- **Simucube Link Box still communicates to PC via USB**
+- So USB isn't completely avoided
+- Inconsistent philosophy

+**The Argument:**
+- "I understand USB can cause issues"
+- **But issues aren't common enough to justify:**
+  - Extra hardware required
+  - Extra cabling required
+  - Forcing proprietary protocol adoption
+- Creates barrier for third-party wheel manufacturers
+- Limits ecosystem growth

+**Impact:**
+- Wheel manufacturers must go out of their way to support Simucube
+- Not plug-and-play with standard USB wheels
+- May limit wheel options for SC3 owners

+### Technical Issues Encountered

+**QR Issue:**
+- Had a QR issue initially
+- **Root cause: Loose bolt** (as discussed in meeting)
+- Not a design flaw, assembly/QC issue
+- Easily fixed once identified

+### Active Pedals - Throttle Settings

+**Optimal Configuration:**
+- **Active throttle works best with logarithmic curve set**
+- **Feels most natural** to reviewer
+- Personal preference but worth noting
+- Linear may work for others, but logarithmic recommended to try

+## Summary of Concerns for Review

+### Quality Control
+1. Paint scuffs on QR handle
+2. Only one QR received (if two expected)
+3. Loose QR bolt from factory

+### User Experience Issues
+1. Device detection on startup (critical)
+2. Color picker performance (slow)
+3. QR release stiffness (functional but not best-in-class)
+4. LED behavior in early firmware

+### Design Philosophy Concerns
+1. **No USB passthrough** - major limitation in modern era
+2. Forces proprietary ecosystem
+3. Limits third-party wheel compatibility

+### What Works Well
+1. Rock solid QR connection when assembled correctly
+2. Software updates are smooth
+3. Savu grips are exceptional
+4. Software control for clutch bite point
+5. Overall software UI is nice when working
+6. Active throttle with logarithmic curve feels natural